0xH4KU/H4KU.com/README.md

 ## License

-This project is licensed under the **H4KU.com Personal Source License (LPSL-1.0)**.
+This project is licensed under the **HAKU Personal Source License (HPSL-1.0)**.

-**Summary:** Source code is available for learning and reference.
-Deployment, redistribution, and commercial use are prohibited.
-Content and artwork remain exclusive to the author.
+**Summary:** Source code is available for viewing only.
+Copying, deployment, redistribution, and commercial use are strictly prohibited.
+All artwork and content are exclusive intellectual property of the author.

 See [LICENSE.md](./LICENSE.md) for full terms.